hyrumvanslyke/tic-tac-toe/README.md

- first react project using state
+ first react project using state. state is a very interesting idea and react is fun